johnfitzpatrick/developer.konghq.com/app/_gateway_entities/route.md

 In the example above, two routes can be created, say /external and /internal, and both routes can point to example_service.
 A policy can be configured to limit how often the /external route is used and the route can be communicated to the external client for use.
 When the external client tries to access the service via Kong Gateway using /external, they are rate limited.
 But when the internal client accesses the service using Kong Gateway using /internal, the internal client will not be limited.

+## How does routing work?

+How does routing work?

+- Protocols
+- Criteria
+- Priority

+### Protocols

+Routing attributes are different depending on the subsystem. @TODO: Explain listeners in kong.conf

+- proxy_listen: http: methods, hosts, headers, paths (and snis, if https)
+- stream_listen: tcp: sources, destinations (and snis, if tls)
+- proxy_listen: grpc: hosts, headers, paths (and snis, if grpcs)

+#### HTTP / HTTPS / Websocket / GRPC

+...

+#### TCP / TLS

+...

+### Available routing criteria

+Mention the difference between L4 and L7 and how it related back to the `_listen` config.

+- Header
+- Path
+- Method
+- Source
+- Destination
+- SNIs

+#### Header

+- Host - including wildcard hostnames
+- `preserve_host` option
+- Additional headers

+#### Path (L4)

+...

+#### Method (L4)

+...

+#### SNIs (L4, L7)

+...

+#### Source (L4)

+...

+#### Destination (L4)

+...

+### Criteria matching

+Routing attributes are optional, but must have at least one.
+To match a route, the request must include ALL configured fields.
+To match a route, the request must match at least one of the configured values.

+##### Matching priorities

+...

+## Common use cases

+TODO: Link to how-tos

-## Dynamically rewrite request URLs with routes
+### Dynamically rewrite request URLs with routes

 Routes can be configured dynamically to rewrite the requested URL to a different URL for the upstream.
 For example, your legacy upstream endpoint may have a base URI like `/api/old/`.
 However, you want your publicly accessible API endpoint to now be named `/new/api`.
 To route the service's upstream endpoint to the new URL, you could set up a service with the path `/api/old/` and a route with the path `/new/api`.

 {{site.base_gateway}} can also handle more complex URL rewriting cases by using regular expression capture groups in the route path and the [Request Transformer Advanced](https://docs.konghq.com/hub/kong-inc/request-transformer-advanced/) plugin.
 For example, this can be used when you must replace `/api/<function>/old` with `/new/api/<function>`.